 I’m curious to hear what OMAAT readers think of the new requirements.
 I think that this is one of those things where qualifying might be easier than we expect once we put our heads together and figure out some of the more lucrative opportunities out there.

 I’m a fan of the concept behind these changes.
 The new Loyalty Points concept simplifies earning elite status, and does a better job of considering a member’s overall engagement in a loyalty program, beyond flying.
+After all, that’s how a loyalty program makes money and best engages with members.

 What do you make of the new AAdvantage program?